mjmotojohnson/P4Flex/docs/QUICKSTART.md

     # this will enable user to run command without requiring a password.
     devops  ALL=(ALL) NOPASSWD: ALL

-The sur.c program command is a script which is provided by the CodeEasy Toolkit to enable a normal user to switch to user 'devops' to run commands like creating a flex clone or chowning a volume.
+The sur.c program command is a script which is provided by the P4 Flex Toolkit to enable a normal user to switch to user 'devops' to run commands like creating a flex clone or chowning a volume.
 The compiled program 'sur' essentially does a 'setuid' then runs the called script.
 Example:
-    %jmichae1> ~jmichae1/CodeEasy/src/sur devops CeChownList.pl -d $PWD -u jmichae1
+    %jmichae1> ~jmichae1/P4 Flex/src/sur devops CeChownList.pl -d $PWD -u jmichae1

 In the above example sur will setuid to user devops, then call the CeChownList.pl script to chown the files to user jmichae1.
 Note that the UNIX